Staying in the Catskills? You’ll want to plan a hike up to Giant Ledge. The Giant Ledge overlooks the Slide Mountain Wilderness area.

 Photos of Giant Ledge in the Catskills

 Here are the rest of my photos from hiking Giant Ledge at sunrise.
+It was a seriously great reward to see the fall colors get lit up by the morning light.

 What Photography Gear to Bring to Giant Ledge: On my visit to Giant Ledge all I bought was my wide angle lens to capture the scenery.
 Once you’re at the peak you’ll probably want a wide lens to capture the Giant Ledge in all of it’s glory.
 A larger telephoto lens will weigh you down but may be useful when you’re at the peak to photograph the mountains in the distance.